 Regional offices must develop annual site-specific inspection plans consistent with the inspection planning module of RPS to help manage inspection resources and monitor the inspection programs.
 Under circumstances where the operation of multiple units at a site is not comparable (e.g., Salem/Hope Creek), the inspection plan should be specific for each unit.
 The regional integrated inspection plan (i.e., the integration of individual site or unit plans) should project the planned inspection activities and available resources for all sites as outlined in IMC 0305.
 The integrated plan should also provide for a summary of the fraction of regional resources allocated to each of the individual program elements discussed in Section 2515-06 of this manual chapter for each site.

 The Chief of IRIB shall concur on significant alterations to the baseline inspection program for a plant’s annual inspection plan to accommodate the plant’s particular situation.
-Significant alterations include treating a multi-unit site as separate single unit site, or increasing or decreasing the frequency of inspection. uthorization to allow the number of samples inspected which falls outside the prescribed sample range is not considered a significant alteration to the baseline inspection program so long as this change is evaluated and approved by regional management.
+Significant alterations include treating a multi-unit site as separate single unit site, or increasing or decreasing the frequency of inspection.
+Authorization to allow the number of samples inspected which falls outside the prescribed sample range is not considered a significant alteration to the baseline inspection program so long as this change is evaluated and approved by regional management.
 A situation where this could occur includes performing fewer than the minimum number of samples because the inspection samples are not available or performing more than the maximum number of samples because of licensee performance.
 Inspectors shall obtain Regional management approval for completing a number of samples less than the minimum and should obtain branch chief approval for increases in the inspection effort (e.g., executing beyond the maximum procedure sample size).
 The basis for the approval shall be documented in the “Notes” section of the Reactor Planning System (RPS) software program for the applicable procedure *(see IMC 0306 for details).
 The factors to consider when planning alterations to the baseline inspection program at a plant site include (1) known plant activities (or lack thereof), (2) the plant’s size, design, and age, and (3) complexity of the licensee’s programs.

 The results of the end of cycle assessment activities and second quarter assessment reviews, conducted in accordance with IMC 0305, shall be used to schedule baseline inspections and to determine the amount and focus of any supplemental or special/infrequent inspections at each site (as defined in Appendix B and C of this manual chapter).
 The basis for the allocation or significant reallocation of resources among the sites will be documented.
 It is expected that the integrated plans will be living documents and be reviewed periodically, adjusted, and reissued to reflect shifts in plant performance and safety concerns.
 Individual site plans and the regional integrated inspection plan should be reviewed by regional management and updated at least semiannually as part of the assessment process that is discussed in IMC 0305.